amilcar-sr/JustifiedTextView/README.md

 ## Add JustifiedTextView to your project

 JustifiedTextView is available on Maven Central.
-Please ensure that you are using the latest version by [checking here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.codesgood%22%20AND%20a%3A%22justifiedtextview%22)
+Please make sure you're using the latest version by [checking here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.codesgood%22%20AND%20a%3A%22justifiedtextview%22)

 Gradle:
 ```